 In summary, there are dozens of other white collar jobs available in various businesses, companies and organizations.
-Most of the jobs listed above require minimum of bachelor’s degree, and some may demand masters degrees, too.
+Most of the jobs listed above require a minimum of a bachelor’s degree, and some may demand master’s degrees, too.
 However, increasingly, individuals are pursuing alternative ways to attain white collar jobs.

-For example, there are many software developers join companies as white collar worker without formal degrees and have learned how to program and develop software through other means, such as coding bootcamps.
+For example, there are many software developers who join companies as white collar workers without formal degrees and have learned how to program and develop software through other means, such as coding boot camps.

 - Bureau of Labor Statistics, United States Department of Labor, Outlook Workers Handbook